melkypie/resource-packs/README.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:
+22-Aug-2020:

+- Fixed sizing on FIXED_MODE corner tabs
+- Remade the thumbs_up and thumbs_down button on the logout screen
+- Changed some other small stuff

 09-Aug-2020:

 - Remade ironrivets (framing borders for various intefaces)